plsm/expolis-server/README.md

 # expolis-server

-The ExpoLIS server holds the sensor database, the open service routing machine
+This repository containsthe sensor database, and the open service routing machine.
+The source code in this repository is from the repositories expolis-database and expolis-routing-service.
+The development and testining history is available in these two repositories.